Gum tempera on paper

 Purchase and partial gift from the Catherine and Ralph Benkaim Collection; Severance and Greta Millikin Purchase Fund 2018.97

 Life and Exploits of Krishna in Indian Paintings (Indian art rotation)

 Krishna is holding a rattle in his right hand.

-The painting shows Krishna being worshipped under a peepul tree by a group of Shaivite devotees.
-Krishna is portrayed clad in a yellow Mughal jama, instead of the yellow dhoti traditionally attributed with Krishna.
-The peepul tree has been decorated with garlands and scarves to attract auspicious and divine benevolence.
+The painting shows Krishna being worshipped under a pipal tree by a group of Shaivite devotees, recognized by the horizontal marks on their foreheads.
+Krishna is clad in a yellow Mughal jama, or belted Central Asian tunic, instead of the wrapped Indian lower garment (dhoti) traditionally associated with Krishna.
+The tree has been decorated with garlands and scarves to attract auspicious and divine benevolence.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.